NULIAE/nul_census_custom/README.md

 2. List of programs: http://nuldrupal.localhost/admin/structure/views/view/programs_for_program_area/edit

 This view shows the programs that have the same parent census as the program details tab AND have the related (thru the program areas taxonmy) program type.

+# Send Notification Emails when a new census is Created

+# Send Notification Emails when the census status changes to "completed" "approved" or "resubmit"